History of the Kansas City Royals: 2013–2014: Return to contention

 On December 10, 2012, in an attempt to strengthen the pitching staff (which was among the worst in baseball in 2012), the Royals traded for Rays pitchers James Shields and Wade Davis for Royals top prospect Wil Myers and three others.
 This trade helped catalyze a return to winning records.

 The 2013 season got off to a very good start, as the Royals remained over .500 nearly most of April during regular season play.
-The team also didn't commit an error in its first seven games (for 64 2/3 innings) for the first time in team history.
+The team also did not commit an error in its first seven games (for 64 2/3 innings) for the first time in team history.
 On September 22, the Royals won their 82nd game of the season, to clinch their first winning season since 2003.
 The Royals finished the season 86–76, in third place in the AL Central, securing the team's best winning percentage since 1994.

 The 2014 season was even more successful, featuring a return to the post-season for the first time in 29 years.
 On July 21, the Royals had a losing record (48–50) and were 8 games behind the Detroit Tigers in the AL Central standings.
 But spurred by a 22–5 record from July 22 to August 19, the Royals surged into first place in the AL Central.
 The Royals reached the top of the division standings on August 11, after winning their eighth game in a row.
 This marked the latest date the Royals had led their division since August 29, 2003.
 After taking over first place on August 11, the Royals retained the division lead for a month, falling out of first place permanently on September 12.
 The Royals finished the regular season one game behind Detroit in the AL Central, but secured the franchise's first ever wild card berth and first playoff appearance in 29 years.

 The team's final regular season record of 89–73 in 2014 represented the most wins for the Royals since 1989.
 Coupled with a ten-game winning streak in June 2014, the Royals' eight-game winning streak in August 2014 was the second streak of at least that long during the same season, something the franchise had accomplished only three times previously – in 1977, 1978, and 1980.

 The Royals made the most of that playoff run in 2014, going a record 8–0 for the first three rounds.
 They defeated the Oakland Athletics in the Wild Card Game, then swept both the Los Angeles Angels of Anaheim and the Baltimore Orioles in the ALDS and ALCS, respectively.
 However, the Royals fell a win short in the World Series, losing to the San Francisco Giants in seven games.